 Study Link is Charles Sturt's uni preparation or enabling program.
 The suite of subjects offer short, self-paced, non-credit bearing subjects designed to help you start your degree studies with the knowledge, skills and confidence to succeed.
 StudyLink subjects are short (14-40 hours) and free for most Australian residents.

 Academic skills help

 Students at Charles Sturt have access to free study support services.
 Academic skills services include self-paced learning, interactive workshops, one-on-one training and online courses.
 The Academic Skills team can also give you feedback on your draft assignments.

 The Academic Skills Adviser (Online Study) team hold online workshops and meet with students who are studying online via Zoom, phone and email.
 They assist students to approach studying online with confidence, providing practical help with using online study tools, planning your online studies, and more.

 Charlie: Your Student Voice

 Charlie is your student voice.
-Stories, tips, hints form your fellow students.
+Stories, tips, hints from your fellow students.
 It is a student space, showcasing content produced by students, for students.
 You can even be paid for contributing an article to Charlie.